datacamp-content-public/R-Epi/chapter1.md

 ```

 We asume we have a signal with 2^15 datapoints and a sampling rate of 64 Hz.
 So the FFT of our signal will return 2^15 complex numbers.
+For now we take only the real part.
+Because of the nature of the FFT the signal is mirrored, we need only one half of the real part.
+At the end we have 2^14 - 1 frequencies in steps of 32/2^14 from 0 to (2^14-1)*32/2^14 = 32-32/2^14

 `@instructions`